Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 8. Could there be any conflicts?

-Some business relationships or partnerships that a planner or advisor has could affect his or her professional judgment while working with you, inhibiting the planner or advisor from acting in your best interest.
-Your financial planner checklist requires that you ask the planner or advisor to provide you with a description of his conflicts of interest in writing.
+Some business relationships or partnerships that a planner has could affect his or her professional judgment while working with you, inhibiting the planner from acting in your best interest.
+Your financial planner checklist requires that you ask the planner to provide you with a description of his conflicts of interest in writing.

-For example, financial planners or advisors who sell insurance policies, securities or mutual funds have a business relationship with the companies that provide these financial products.
-The planner or advisor may also have relationships or partnerships that should be disclosed to you such as business s/he receives for referring you to an insurance agent, accountant or attorney for the implementation of the planning suggestions.
+For example, financial planners who sell insurance policies, securities or mutual funds have a business relationship with the companies that provide these financial products.
+The planner may also have relationships or partnerships that should be disclosed to you such as business s/he receives for referring you to an insurance agent, accountant or attorney for the implementation of the planning suggestions.

 9. Have you ever been publicly disciplined?

-Make sure your financial planner meets the legal requirements! of the Institut québécois de planification financière (IQPF).
+Make sure your financial planner meets the legal requirements! of the Institut québécois de planification financière.
 If the person you seek is not registered in the member directory, make sure s/he is a graduate of the IQPF.

 The Autorité des marchés financiers holds a register of individuals and firms with the right to practice in the various industries it governs.
-Before you choose a financial planner or advisor, use the AMF register to confirm the nature of a firm or the right to practice of an individual you are doing business with.
+Before you choose a financial planner, use the AMF register to confirm the nature of a firm or the right to practice of an individual you are doing business with.

 10. Can I have it in writing?